-Community 32: Birch-Poplar Organic Mixed Swamp (ELC Code: SWM6)
+Community 32 Birch-Poplar Organic Mixed Swamp (ELC Code: SWM6)

 This mixed swamp community is located in the south portion of Area 2.
 This community was dominated by balsam poplar and eastern white cedar.
 Understory and ground cover species included: Canada anemone, toothwort (Cardamine diphylla), common strawberry, red-osier dogwood, European buckthorn, and wild grape.
+Soil samples were taken in the vicinity of this community to verify delineation and ELC vegetation type as well as soil moisture.
+A mixture of loam, sandy loam, sand and gravels were present in this community.
+Mottles were reached at 20cm and 38cm, respectively.
+Neither gley nor the water table was less than 120cm deep.
+As a result, the soil moisture was between 5 - moist and 6 - very moist.